deeglaze/macro-models/README.md

 ```racket
 (define-type S-Identifier Stx)
 ```
-Now, an environment is much like it was in the JFP model, except now we have `'Letrec-Syntax` instead of `Let-Syntax`:
+Now, an environment is much like it was in the JFP model, except now we have `'Letrec-Syntax` instead of `'
 ```racket
 (struct VarTrans ([id : S-Identifier]) #:transparent)
 ;; Model doesn't have a stop set?
 Let-Syntax is now Letrec-Syntax..?